AaronBeaudoin/steady-viewport/README.md

 ## Why use `steady-viewport`?

 - The idea behind the CSS `vw` and `vh` units is extremely useful, but in real world practice sizing elements based on these units is plagued by a bunch of problems.
-In mobile browsers with URL nagivation bars that toggle in response to user scrolling, content in elements sized with a height of `100vh` can end up partially hidden behind the browser UI, and in some mobile browser versions the `vh` unit can even change depending on the visibility of the URL navigation bar, causing jarring layout shift.
+In mobile browsers with address bars that toggle in response to user scrolling, content in elements sized with a height of `100vh` can end up partially hidden behind the browser UI, and in some versions the `vh` unit can even change depending on the visibility of the address bar, causing jarring layout shift.

 - In desktop browsers on platforms that cause scrollbars to take up space on the page, elements sized with a width of `100vw` or a height of `100vh` can potentially cause unwanted scrollbars to appear, because `100vw` includes the width of the vertical scrollbar and `100vh` includes the height of the horizontal scrollbar.
 For many use cases you really want the viewport dimensions _excluding_ the document scrollbars.